 I like this because it gives time to analyze errors and put those errors in front of the kids.
 Then, we can practice more on those misconceptions through spiraling assignments before the retake day arrives.
 This prevents students from rushing too quickly to correct a grade and instead focus on what they need to improve in order to achieve deeper learning.

 Also, I think it’s important that all students be given one in-class opportunity to retake in order to promote a culture of valuing mistakes and the pursuit of growing from mistakes.
 If this isn’t offered, then it potentially compromises that message.
 Exceptions can be made to this rule though, and that’s up to teacher discretion.
 For example, if a student turns in a blank original quiz and says, “I’ll just wait until the retake,” then it would be appropriate to have a meeting with that student and potentially his or her guardian(s) to discuss the issue.
 A retake may be delayed or not offered in special situations like this.
-By the way, I haven’t had a student do this in 4 years.
+By the way, I haven’t had a student do this in many years.

-As for the policy on a 2nd retake (or more), it’s important to have the analysis handout procedure in place in order to prevent kids from just doing a Hail Mary retake to get extra points.
+However, as for the policy on a 2nd retake (or more), it’s important to have the analysis handout procedure in place in order to prevent kids from just doing a Hail Mary retake to get extra points.
 Retakes are detrimental when kids are allowed to retake without making efforts to improve, and the most high frequency of Hail Mary retakes occur when students reach retake two or more.
 This is where it’s most common to see students try to take advantage of the system in a negative way.
 Therefore, a required analysis report is a helpful barrier in this situation.
 Read this post for a detailed breakdown of analysis handouts and student learning folders.